dzimchuk/Ghost-Azure/README.md

 ### Custom Domain
 Directly after installation, Ghost will assume that your blog runs at `http://sitename.azurewebsites.net`.
 Should you switch to a custom domain, please inform Ghost about that change - you can do by setting the App Setting `websiteUrl` and restarting your website.

-### SSL
+### HTTPS

-You have a couple of options here:
+You have a few options here:

 1. Going all HTTPS (both front end and admin).
-Just assign an https address to `websiteUrl` envrionment variable, e.g. `https://sitename.azurewebsites.net`
+Just assign an https address to `websiteUrl` envrionment variable, e.g. `https://sitename.azurewebsites.net`.
+If you use a custom domain make sure to set it to `websiteUrl` envrionment variable, e.g. `https://mycustomdomain.com`.
+Do not set `websiteUrlSSL` envrionment variable.
+2. HTTPS for admin area only (no custom domain).
+Do **NOT** set `websiteUrl` and `websiteUrlSSL` envrionment variables. `forceAdminSSL` is already set to `true` in `production` configuration and Ghost will redirect to `https://sitename.azurewebsites.net` when you try to access the admin area.
-2. HTTPS for admin area only.
-If you don't use a custom domain, no changes are required as the provided config.json already sets `forceAdminSSL` to `true`.
-If you use a custom domain, then add `websiteUrlSSL` environment variable and assign your https address to it.
+3. HTTPS for admin area only (custom domain).
+Assign your http address to `websiteUrl`.
+If you want the admin area to be served from a different domain, set it to `websiteUrlSSL` environment variable with the `https` scheme.

 ### Email